taboege/gambas3/comp/src/gb.test/taskell.md

     * [ ] New method Test.ShowTodos
     * [ ] New method Test.ShowSkips
 - Skip all
-- Free Assert from non-assertions
-    > There are things in Assert which are no assertions, like Print, Finish, Note and so on.
-These should be methods of Test.
-For example: Test.Plan, Test.Note, Test.Finish ...
 - Ensure TAP created according to  spec
 - Parser parse subtests
 - Plan